Producer Martin Smith

-Since 1998 Smith has been with RAINmedia, an independent production company in New York City, beginning with the production of Hunting bin Laden (1999), a prescient film produced three years before 9/11.
+Since 1998 Smith has been with RAINmedia, an independent production company in New York City, beginning with the production of Hunting bin Laden (1999), a prescient film produced three years before 9/11, which won a duPont-Columbia Gold Baton Award.
 Since founding Rain, Smith and his producing partner and wife Marcela Gaviria have produced and reported dozens of hours for FRONTLINE.
 Among his credits are Drug Wars (2000); and three documentaries examining the roots of 9/11 — Looking for Answers (2001), Saudi Time Bomb?
 (2001) and In Search of Al Qaeda(2002).

-Since the invasion of Iraq, Smith has produced four films on Iraq for FRONTLINE: Gangs of Iraq (2007), Private Warriors (2005), Beyond Baghdad (2004) and Truth, War and Consequences(2003), nominated by New York University’s Arthur L. Carter Journalism Institute as one of the top works of journalism of the decade 2000-2009.
+Since the invasion of Iraq, Smith has produced four films on Iraq for FRONTLINE: Gangs of Iraq (2007), Private Warriors (2005), Beyond Baghdad (2004) and Truth, War and Consequences(2003), which won a duPont-Columbia Silver Baton Award and was nominated by New York University’s Arthur L. Carter Journalism Institute as one of the top works of journalism of the decade 2000-2009.

 Smith has also covered the conflict in Afghanistan and Pakistan for FRONTLINE, producing the award winning trilogy In Search of Al Qaeda (2002), Return of the Taliban (2006), in which he reported from the forbidden tribal areas of western Pakistan.
 In 2007, Smith was awarded an Edward Weintal Special Citation in recognition of a career of distinguished reporting on foreign policy and diplomacy by the Institute for the Study of Diplomacy at Georgetown University.
 Additionally Smith produced Obama’s War (2009), a film on U.S. policy challenges in Afghanistan, which was honored by the Overseas Press Club with an Edward R. Murrow Award.